AriFordsham/GHCWiki/building/hadrian/quick-start.md

 Hadrian is much younger than GHC's Make-based build system.
 If you need a feature supported by the Make build system but not by Hadrian, or more generally if you encounter any problem, please let us know [on the issue tracker](https://gitlab.haskell.org/ghc/ghc/issues).

-## tl;dr

-For GHC hackers already used to the Make build system, here is what you need to know:

-- You can still boot and configure yourself.
-- Use `hadrian/build.{sh, bat}` instead of `make`.
-It supports `-j`.
-- Add the `-c` flag if you want hadrian to boot and configure the source tree for you.
-- Build products are not in `inplace` anymore, but `_build` by default.
-Your stage 2 GHC would then be at `_build/stage1/bin/ghc` (because it's built by stage1).
-- The build root is configurable with `--build-root` or `-o`.
-- You can pick the build flavour with `--flavour=X` where X is `perf`, `prof`, etc.
-- You can run tests with `build test`, and specific ones by adding `--only="T12345 T11223"` for example.
-- GHCs built by Hadrian are now relocatable.
-This means you can move the `<build root>/stage1/{lib, bin}` directories around and GHC will still happily work, as long as both directories stay next to each other.

-You can now directly jump [here](building/hadrian/quick-start#) to see the table listing usual make commands and their hadrian equivalents.

 ## Your first build

+On Linux/OS X:

 ```
-$ ./hadrian/build.sh -c -j
+$ ./boot && ./configure && ./hadrian/build.sh -j
 ```

 On Windows:

 ```
-$ hadrian\build.bat -c -j
+$ ./boot && ./configure && hadrian\build.bat -j
 ```

 These commands should be run from the root of ghc's source tree.
-The `-c` flag asks Hadrian to run ghc's `boot` and `configure` scripts and can therefore be left out if you've already been building that source tree with the Make build system.
 The `-j` flag's meaning is the same as in the Make build system, it tells hadrian to build two or more targets in parallel, whenever possible.

 If the build succeeds, you will find your stage 2 GHC at `_build/stage1/bin/ghc`.
 More generally, everything generated and built by the stage 0 (resp. stage 1) compiler lives under `_build/stage0/` (resp `_build/stage1/`)